sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 Manipulating EEGLAB data structures
 -------------------------------------------------------------------

-There are two main EEGLAB Matlab data structures, *EEG* and *ALLEEG*.
+There are two main EEGLAB MATLAB data structures, *EEG* and *ALLEEG*.
 The *ALLEEG* array contains all the dataset structures that are currently loaded in the EEGLAB session.
 The *EEG* structure contains all the information about the current dataset being processed.
 See the [EEGLAB Data Structures](/tutorials/ConceptsGuide/Data_Structures.html) for more information.